Star product on $L^2(S^n)$, $n = 2, 3, 5$: The star product

 \section{The star product}

-In this section we defined a noncommutative star product on the algebra $\A{n}{m}$ which consists of Berezin symbols for bounded linear operators with domain in $L^2(\Sn{n})$.
+In Ref. \cite{B-74}, Berezin showed that the product (\ref{Eq 3}) will allow us to define a star product, which will be denoted by $\spn{n}{m}$, on the algebra $\A{n}{m}$ which consists of Berezin symbols for bounded linear operators with domain in $L^2(\Sn{n})$.
 See Ref. \cite{BF-78} for the standard definition of star product.

-Following a way similar to that followed by Berezin in Ref. \cite{B-74}, from Eq. (\ref{Eq 3}) we can define on $\A{n}{m}$ a noncommutative operation.
-Thus, we have the following
+Thus, we have the following \begin{definition} For $f_1,f_2 \in \A{n}{m}$,